the-medium-place/du-grades/README.md

-GOOGLE_BUCKET_NAME=<< NAME OF YOUR GOOGLE APP STORAGE BUCKET >> PROJECT_ID=<< PROJECT ID OF GOOGLE APP >> SERVICE_KEY_FILE_PATH=<< LOCAL FILEPATH TO SERVICE KEY .JSON FILE >>
+GOOGLE_BUCKET_NAME=<< NAME OF YOUR GOOGLE APP STORAGE BUCKET >> PROJECT_ID=<< PROJECT ID OF GOOGLE APP >> SERVICE_KEY_FILE_PATH=<< LOCAL FILEPATH TO SERVICE KEY .JSON FILE >> COURSE_ID=<< COURSE ID CAN BE FOUND RUNNING getInstructorInfo.js >>
 ```
 * Once the above is complete, install all dependencies by running `npm install` in the terminal at the repo directory
 * Run the program with `npm start`.
-You will see an output of each student name as it is saved to the `.csv` file.
+You will be prompted to download either student *grade* information or *weekly feedback* information.
-* The generated file will be named starting with the current date and time, followed by `-grades.csv` (ex: `Sat-Apr-24-2021-11:22:07-GMT-0700-(Pacific-Daylight-Time)-grades.csv`).
+* The generated file will be named starting with the current date, followed by `-grades.csv` (ex: `Sat-Apr-24-2021-grades.csv`).
 * After the file is generated, you will be prompted to upload the file to the connected Google Storage Bucket

 ## Questions: